 How many of your emails reach your subscribers’ inboxes?
 100%?
 90% 80%?
 It might be less than you think.
 Many of us – me included, until recently – think that when we talk about emails reaching the inbox, we’re talking about email deliverability.
 But we’re not.

-We’ve recently published two articles that explore this topic a bit further.
+We’ve recently published three articles that explore this topic a bit further.
 If your emails are going into spam and you’re struggling to reach the inbox, you’ll probably want to read them.
 The first one lists the key reasons why emails go to spam and what you can do to stop that from happening.
-The other focuses on what you can do to improve your email deliverability and email list management best practices.
+The other two focus on what you can do to improve your email deliverability and email list management best practices.

 Sneaky little thing about deliverability rates… They include the emails that go to spam folders.
 Wha?